LanceWW0/LanceWW0.github.io/about/index.md

   <div class="about-intro">
     <h2>Hello, I’m Laurence 👋</h2>
     <p style="font-size: 1.15em;">
       I’m a (self taught) mobile app developer based in the UK, though am currently doing some travelling around Asia, Australia and New Zealand.
-I say 'mobile' though I really just mean iOS - given up with Android thanks to the endless rules and invisible hoops to jump through that kills creativity as a solo developer.
 I’ve been building apps in Flutter for several years, and more recently I’ve started exploring SwiftUI for iOS natively.
 This site is my home for apps I’ve released, experiments, and thoughts.
     </p>
   </div>
 </section>